anish2197/Voting-dApp/README.md

 Next dependency is Truffle Framework which allows us to build decentralized applications on Ethereum blockchain.
 It also provides us with tools which allow us to deploy smart contracts using Solidity language.
 It aslo helps us develop client side applications.

-You can install Truffle by typing the following in your terminal :
+You can install Truffle by running the following command in your terminal :

 `$ npm install -g truffle`